-How good you look and feel is determined by your hormones – here’s how to get them working for you
+How good you look and feel is determined by your hormones – here’s how to improve hormone health to get back to your best!

 Imagine a telephone network that stretches all over the world.
 Everyone can call everyone else.
 And you can call several people at once.
 Or they can call you.
 And 100 of your closest friends simultaneously.
 If you can imagine how complicated that might be, you can start to understand a bit more about how your hormones work!
 They control all our important bodily functions, and they have lots of interconnected effects, so it’s vital to maintain a balance if you’re going to be healthier and happier.